 When I do, I almost always wind up thinking of worst-case scenarios.
 What if I’m in the bathroom and the tail section breaks off?
 What would it feel like to be launched into the atmosphere?
-Would I pass out from the lack of oxygen at 30,000 feet?
+Once a pilot sat across the aisle from me.
+He was in uniform and riding to his home base or wherever his next flight was.
+I asked him what would happen if say, a wing broke off, and I was ejected into the atmosphere at 30,000 feet.
+Would I pass out from the lack of oxygen?
 Would I suddenly wake up 30 feet above the ground and for the last 2 seconds of my life experience intense terror before the incredible pain of impact?
-If I die, what will happen to my wife and children?
-Who will provide for them?
-Who will teach my teenage boys about Christ and walk them through their teen years?
 Imagination is a gift from God, but on planes my imagination tends to go into overdrive.

-We don’t have to fly to be tempted to fear.
+We can fear all kinds of things if we let ourselves.
 What if I never get married?
 What if I can’t find a job?
 What if my child gets a serious disease?
 What if my teenager continues to rebel?
 How will I make it when I retire?

 After the Exodus, God provided manna for his people.
 He told them to gather each day’s amount and not store up any extra.
 They weren’t to worry about tomorrow’s manna, or next week’s manna, only that day’s.

 In his book Running Scared, Ed Welch points out that for Christians, manna is a picture of grace.
 Like manna, God provides grace for each day.
 We don’t know what challenges we’ll face in 2 weeks or 2 years, but we know that whatever we encounter, there will be grace.
 We can’t get tomorrow’s grace ahead of time, but when we need it, God will provide.